claceio/docs/content/docs/App/Templates/index.md

 <!-- prettier-ignore-end -->

-The `.Data` binding has the response as returned by the handler function for the route.
+The `.Data` binding has the data as returned by the handler function for the route.